maoaiz/django-admin-conf-vars/README.rst

     config.set("MY_OTHER_VAR", default="/some/path")
     ...

 Be sure to have migrated and have the database created at this point.
+See `How to use <https://github.com/maoaiz/django-admin-conf-vars/wiki/How-to-use>`_

 5. Add to your settings.py the path of your new module::